kbroman/ProgrammingNotes/linux_on_mac.md

 ---

-20 Install docker
+34. remap super key action to "applications" rather than "launcher"

+    - go to settings -> general, and at the top is "Super Key Action"

-21. Link to pandoc that shipped with RStudio
+35. Link to pandoc that shipped with RStudio

+    ```
+    ln -s /usr/lib/rstudio/bin/pandoc/pandoc /usr/local/bin/pandoc
+    ```

-25. get terminal to open at startup
+36. get terminal to open at startup

-27. Julia

-34. playback of dvds
+    - Super key and type "Startup"
+    - Click "Add"; for the command, use "`gnome-terminal`"
+    - To start at a particular size and position, use like

+      ```
+      gnome-terminal --geometry 117x57+0+0
+      ```

-37. conda, python3
+37. Install docker

+    ```
+    sudo apt install docker-ce docker-ce-cli containerd.io
+    ```

+38. Julia

+39. conda?